 Each Labor Day, households across the United States pay tribute to American workers and their many contributions by gathering with friends and family and taking to the outdoors.
 While Labor Day brings much to celebrate, what many people may not consider during their time spent outdoors are the dangers posed to pets – more specifically, unexpected wildlife interactions.

 Each year, BluePearl Specialty and Emergency Pet Hospital, which has 100 practices nationwide, sees an uptick in pets with wildlife derived injuries during the summer and fall months.
-Over the past four years, BluePearl veterinarians have specifically treated a combined 552 animals for porcupine quill foreign bodies/attacks and snake bites.
+In fact, BluePearl veterinarians treat a combined 552 animals for porcupine quill foreign bodies/attacks and snake bites annually.

 Porcupine attacks and snake bites are quite common at BluePearl Pet Hospitals amid summer and fall months, as people venture outdoors and bring their furry companions along with them.
 Due to dogs’ natural curiosity, they tend to stick their noses in wildlife dens, or roam into areas where trouble with wildlife can follow,” remarked BluePearl’s Chief Medical Officer, Dr. James Barr.
 “Porcupine attacks and snake bite cases are both true medical emergencies, and just as with people, the best first aid plan is to get your pet to a veterinary hospital as soon as possible”